Prithivi-Raj/Envisage/README.md

 Explanation of code: -
 The initial declarations are the binary representation of all the alphabets on the POV display.
 The next few declarations are initializing the Arduino pins.
 The IR pin is also declared 2.
-Next is the setup function.
+Next is setup function.
 In this IR pin is declared as an input.
 Next is the print Letter function.
 This takes the binary code of alphabets and assigns it to the 8 LEDs.
 Next, the ‘loop function’ gives the order of display of alphabets.
 The input from the IR pin controls the order